absent-cc/sms/README.md

 - [Roshan Karim](https://github.com/karimroshan)

 ## Disclaimer:
-abSENT as a project is not affiliated with any of the entities who's students it serves.
+abSENT as a project is not affiliated with any of the entities whose students it serves.
 We are students and have written this project just for fun, as a minor QOL improvement in the morning.